evagorasmakridis/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in Distributed Decision and Control of Networked Systems
+role: PhD Student | Distributed Decision and Control of Networked Systems

 # Organizations/Affiliations to show in About widget
 organizations: